ABOUT US

 Our story starts in Queenstown.
 And Aspen.

-The original home and inspiration of the Institute was Colorado.
-As the first partner in the southern hemisphere, we've come back to the organisation’s roots by basing ourselves in Queenstown, Aspen’s sister city.
-What better place to meet up than here since Whakatipu-wai-Māori is the mauri/spiritual leader that represents ‘the essence that binds the physical and spiritual elements of all things together’.
+The original home and inspiration of the Institute was Aspen, Colorado.
+As the first partner in the southern hemisphere, we returned to the organisation's roots by basing ourselves in Queenstown, Aspen's sister city, in the heart of Whakatipu-wai-Māori.

 Our history.
 Seventy five years of enabling ideas.